Poutine for the people

 April

-April’s poutine will be created by Chef Ederique Goudia, it is a Surf & Turf Po’boy poutine and will be benefiting the Eastside Community Network.
+Chef Ederique Goudia turned her signature gumbo into a poutine!
+It will be benefiting the Eastside Community Network.
 We can’t wait!